DrRob0t/_WebSite/docs/GITHUB_PAGES_SETUP.md

 This guide explains how to deploy the Hyve Dynamics website to GitHub Pages.

+> **Note:** GitHub Pages must be enabled in repository settings before the first deployment.

 ## 🚀 Automatic Deployment

 The website is automatically deployed to GitHub Pages whenever you push to the `main` branch.